Sleep Paralysis Without Hallucinations: 7 Disturbing Experiences

 Does Sleep Paralysis Without Hallucinations Mean Anxiety?

-It doesn’t happen every time – yet worry can make it more likely.
+It does not happen every time but worry can make it more likely.

 Yes.
 Many people experience paralysis and fear without hallucinations.